128technology/docs/docs/config_command_guide.md

 ## `configure authority router peer`

-Defines the properties associated with peer SSRs.
+Defines the properties associated with peer 128T routers.
 The peer may be another router in the same authority or a router in a different authority

 #### Usage